Tulum Beach [Insider Secrets for 2023]

 The most popular joint in town is Batey, which serves up specialty mojitos made with sugarcane pressed right in front of your face!

+Two hours north of Tulum, the Mayan ruins of Chichen Itza are a popular attraction.
+They’ve even been named one of the New Seven Wonders of the World.
 A little closer to Tulum lies the ruins of Coba, which you can only reach by walking or biking through a stretch of jungle.
 Unlike Chichen Itza, it’s still possible to climb the Coba ruins.
 You might even feel a bit like Indiana Jones.

 Just south of Tulum town lies the Kaan Luum lagoon.
 Previously an undiscovered gem, the word about this place seems to have gotten out.
 Here you can relax in the cool waters of the lagoon or bath in the mud, whose minerals supposedly have healing properties.